 Noises that emulate the soothing sounds we hear in nature bring a sense of peace—so we can let go and de-stress.

 Blue, Violet, and Orange Noise have their own individual properties as well and all are harsh on the ears.
 Being tonally discordant, they’re not the most pleasant sounds to use but they still provide certain therapeutic benefits.
+The high frequency of Blue Noise is actually the exact opposite of pink noise.

 Lastly, we have Black Noise with a spectral density of zero at each frequency—which results in what’s popularly called “the sound of silence…” something we can all use now and then.